ForestAdmin/lumber/README.md

 <img src="https://www.forestadmin.com/public/img/illustrations-dev/screens/sorting.jpg" alt="Sorting and Pagination">

-### Custom action
+### Smart action
-A custom action is a button which allows you to trigger an API call to execute a custom logic.
+A smart action is a button which allows you to trigger an API call to execute a custom logic.
 With virtually no limitations, you can extend the way you manipulate data and trigger actions (e.g. refund a customer, apply a coupon, ban a user, etc.)